Chorionic gonadotropin alfa, recombinant (Injection)

 Chorionic Gonadotropin Alfa, Recombinant (kore-ee-ON-ik goe-NAD-oh-troe-pin AL-fa re-KOM-bi-nant)

-Used as a part of infertility treatment to make a woman's ovary release an egg (ovulation).
+Used to make a woman's ovary release an egg (ovulate).

 OvidrelThere may be other brand names for this medicine.